sarapoy/sarapoy.github.io/README.md

 >He left her quickly, fearing that her intimacy might turn to jibing and wishing to be out of the way before she offered her ware to another, a tourist from England or a student of Trinity.
 Grafton Street, along which he walked, prolonged that moment of discouraged poverty.
 In the roadway at the head of the street a slab was set to the memory of Wolfe Tone and he remembered having been present with his father at its laying.
 He remembered with bitterness that scene of tawdry tribute.
 There were four French delegates in a brake and one, a plump smiling young man, held, wedged on a stick, a card on which were printed the words: _VIVE L'IRLANDE_!

 # Lists

+Flour, Cheese, Tomatoes

 * Flour
 * Cheese
 * Tomatoes

+Cut the cheese, Slice the tomatoes, Rub the tomatoes in flour

+1. Cut the cheese
+2. Slice the tomatoes
+3. Rub the tomatoes in flour

+### How to make Guide
+1. Cut the cheese

+   Make sure that the cheese is cut into little triangles.

+2. Slice the tomatoes

+    Be careful when holding the knife.

+ For more help on tomato slicing, see Thomas Jefferson's seminal essay _Tom Ate Those_.
+## Flowers
+* Azalea (_Ericaceae Rhododendron_)
+* Chrysanthemum (_Anthemideae Chrysanthemum_)
+* Dahlia (_Coreopsideae Dahlia_)

+# People

+* Calculus
+  * Aprofessor
+  * Has no hair
+    * Often wears green
+* Castafiore
+  * An opera singer
+  * Has white hair
+    * Is possibly mentally unwell

 # Paragraphs
 We pictured the meek mild creatures where
 They dwelt in their strawy pen,
 Nor did it occur to one of us there
 To doubt they were kneeling then.

 1. Crack three eggs over a bowl.
  Now, you're going to want to crack the eggs in such a way that you don't make a mess.
  If you _do_ make a mess, use a towel to clean it up!

 2. Pour a gallon of milk into the bowl.
  Basically, take the same guidance as above: don't be messy, but if you are, clean it up!